greg-raven/Impeachment-Chronicles/_posts/2017-06-07-watergate-pales-in-comparison.md

 "Is there a smoking gun with all the smoke?
 I don't know the answer to that.
 I think it's vital, though, we find that out."

-Clapper insisted that, whatever Trump's intentions, there was no way the US and Russia could be allies, because Russia was "opposed to our democracy and values and see us, particularly the United States, as the cause of all their problems and frustrations."
+Clapper insisted that, whatever Trump's intentions, there was no way the U.S. and Russia could be allies, because Russia was "opposed to our democracy and values and see us, particularly the United States, as the cause of all their problems and frustrations."

 He said he had a "real hard time reconciling the threat the Russians pose to the United States and, by extension, western democracies in general" with the solicitousness of the Trump administration towards Moscow.
 "The Russians are not our friends," he said.